GSMATerminals/Generic-eUICC-Test-Profile-for-Device-Testing-Public/README.md

 It is provided “as is” without any warranty or liability attached.

-GSMA TS48 eSIM GTP V1.0 Release info:
+GSMA TS48 eSIM GTP V1.0 Release info: This version has been deprecated

 Both the asn.1 Profiles are compliant with the SIMalliance Interoperable Profile v2.1 and both of them are implementing the content of the excel file that is part of TS.48.
 The reason to have two asn.1 files is related to a different interpretation of the SIMalliance Interoperable Profile specification concerning the handling of a PIN PE.